 A business growth plan is a strategic document that enables organizations to develop the strategies and implement the tactics needed to accomplish their goals.
 It also includes data-driven checkpoints to help executives and other stakeholders evaluate their progress and measure success.

 Every department, from sales and marketing to product development, must help build this plan on a detailed level.
 This collaboration helps achieve alignment and empowers you to work faster and smarter.
-You’ll also get your board of directors aligned to what success looks like for your startup company in the coming months and years.
+Growth plans also get your board of directors aligned to what success looks like for your startup company in the coming months and years.

 Why You Need a Business Growth Plan